Why Content Marketing is Essential for SEO (And Your Law Firm)

 Here are seven examples of the most popular different types of content used in content marketing:

-- Web Pages: Think product pages, service pages and history/about us pages.
+- Web Pages: Think attorney biography pages, service pages and history/about us pages.
 All of these are considered content, they’re just more copy-heavy.

-- Landing Pages: This type of content is similar to a web page, but they’re generally unique pages that are created to capture visitors who have entered your website through an ad, social media post or, if it makes sense, a link from another website.
+- Landing Pages: This type of content is similar to a web page, but they’re generally unique pages that are created to capture visitors who have entered your website through an ad, social media post, or, if it makes sense, a link from another website.
 Your company’s first impression will show through your landing page.
-Whether they followed a link from Google or a guest blog, a unique landing page is a chance to show what sets you apart from similar companies in the industry.
+Whether they followed a link from Google or a guest blog, a unique landing page is a chance to show what sets you apart from similar law firms.